-Nonprofit Financial Boot Camp Part 1
+WEBINAR: Nonprofit Financial Boot Camp (2-part workshop)

-March 26 @ 9:30 am - 4:00 pm
+October 20 @ 9:30 am - October 21 @ 12:30 pm

 Faculty: A. Michael Gellman, CPA, CGMA, Fiscal Strategies 4 Nonprofits

 Discover how budgets can be the catalyst to interactive sharing of information and resources between management, board and staff.
 Participants will be fully engaged through the use of a series of rolling budget case studies that they will have to directly interpret and analyze.
 Concepts will be explained based on the use of direct real-life situations.

 This workshop will also explore the budget building process, emphasizing how budgets work and how to make budgets work for you.
 You will receive valuable guidance on planning, the budget cycle, budget reporting and budget preparation techniques.